zeek/try-zeek/manager/static/examples/modules/log-factorial/readme.markdown

 Manipulating Logs in Zeek is a useful tool and is more than just adding more log-files or fields.
 We use the case of the factorial module to introduce you to the [logging framework](https://docs.zeek.org/en/current/frameworks/logging.html)

-Again, we first look into factorial.bro.
+Again, we first look into factorial.zeek.
 In the export section you find a new line that uses `redef` to add a new value named `LOG` to the `Log::ID` enumerable.
 This enumerable is part of Zeek's logging framework.
 You can find details [here](https://docs.zeek.org/en/current/scripts/base/frameworks/logging/main.zeek.html).